-In respect of trade and other receivables, individual credit evaluations are performed on all customers requiring credit over a certain amount.
+Individual credit evaluations are performed on all customers requiring credit over a certain amount.
 These evaluations focus on the customer's past history of making payments when due and current ability to pay, and take into account information specific to the customer as well as pertaining to the economic environment in which the customer operates.
 Trade receivables are due within 30 to 60 days from the date of billing.
 Debtors with balances that are more than three months past due are requested to settle all outstanding balances before any further credit is granted.
 Normally, the Group does not obtain collateral from customers.